bellebarmosa/IM2_LaundryManagement/README.md

 To run the app:

+DOWNLOAD AND IMPORT basketpos_final(3).sql

 Open a terminal and then:
 npm install
+npm run dev

+Open another terminal
+cd backend
 npm run dev